 Brushes- Ecotools and Real Techniques

 From EcoTools, I received the Large Powder Brush ($9.99 available at Walmart).
 This is my first brush from EcoTools although I have spotted in the drugstore many times before.
 The bristles in this are soooo soft and very flexible.
 I mainly use this with shimmery bronzers when I want to warm up the entire face.
-I can also imagine this would be amazing with the Hourglass ambient powders!
+This would be amazing with the Hourglass ambient powders!

 I like how it’s made with bamboo & recycled materials, and the price range is fantastic too (mostly under $10).
 The brush is designed for setting face makeup and it does an excellent job.
 EcoTools also has a collection of bath accessories and hair brushes and I’m definitely going to check those out next time I’m in London Drugs.